-HPR 1111 GENERAL PHYSICAL EDUCATION ACTIVITIES I - This course is designed to give students a modern concept of physical education and recreation by developing body skills.
+HPR 1111 GENERAL PHYSICAL EDUCATION ACTIVITIES I - This course is designed to give students a current concept of physical education and recreation by developing body skills while engaging in various anaerobic and aerobic activities.

-HPR 1121 GENERAL PHYSICAL EDUCATION ACTIVITIES II - This course is designed to give students a modern concept of physical education and recreation by developing body skills.
-(Course description change effective Fall 2010)
+HPR 1121 GENERAL PHYSICAL EDUCATION ACTIVITIES II - This course is designed to give students a current concept of physical education and recreation by developing body skills while engaging in various anaerobic and aerobic activities.